Salk-Harnessing-Plants-Initiative/data-system/README.md

 * https://github.com/Salk-Harnessing-Plants-Initiative/data-system-tools: Tools for cleaning data before uploading it into the data system, and tools for querying the data system for biocomputation research projects (e.g. stitching greenhouse Giraffe images for foliage analysis)

 # Architecture
+We use Postgres for our database, AWS Lambda for the backend, Retool for the frontend, and have various scripts running on client computers to upload images.

 ## S3 structure
 `image/`: